Date: 2025-07-22

 The plays were a little expensive so I only saw the Book of Mormon at the Eugene O'Neill Theatre.
 It was a great comedy and I'd recommend it as long as you don't mind a bit of good spirited blasphemy.

-I went on a Financial Crisis tour that took us through Wall Street and Broad Street.
+I went on a financial crisis tour that took us through Wall Street and Broad Street.
 It was really cool to see the NYSE (New York Stock Exchange) and other buildings that played important roles in American history.

 On my way to JFK, I walked through Coney Island and over the Brooklyn Bridge.
 I came across this cool looking guy at one point.